mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

   * Attempt to catch as many style/static-analysis errors before commit
   * Adding other hooks is fairly simple, e.g. [pre-commit-clang-format](https://github.com/martyngigg/pre-commit-clang-format)
 * Raw data explorer widget in workbench (Gagik)
-* Moving interfaces out of scripts/
+* Moving interfaces out of `scripts/`

 Minutes
 -------
-Attendees: Draper, Gigg, Fairbrother, Hahn, Heybrock, Nixon, Peterson, Savici
+Attendees: Draper, Gigg, Fairbrother, Hahn, Heybrock, Nixon, Peterson, Savici, Gagik

 * Scheduled maintenance was mostly done.
 Exceptions are cppcheck did not get moved to 1.9.2, and not all python2 compatibility was removed yet
 * Separating GUI